Medtronic-LABS/spice-2.0-server/README.md

 - `password`:
   1be35bc75f8316c2b5e48203d93ab3043b4774a7ab4a9e9eebf963c283cde32ddfb95aa843aee3d345f78a551a069200f013cd98904011ea6fb0cd08087d4841

-#### The response contains two values: Authorization and TenantId.
-You must use these values in the subsequent requests.
+#### The response contains two values: Authorization/AuthCookie session and TenantId.
+You must use these values in the subsequent request headers.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)